 Adams County does online enrollment for returning volunteers.
 Click here to access the online enrollment system 4HOnline.
-We have included Instruction Guides for 4-H Families and Volunteers below.
+We have included an step by step Enrollment Guide below.

 Below is a YouTube video that walks through the process of re-enrolling each year.
-This was created by Hardin County, so please note that any dates or phone numbers are not accurate for Adams County.
 If you need assistance please call us at 937-544-2339.